-Original selection (sold as 'Snowflake') has 14-in. white flowers and grows 12 in. high, spreading 12 ft. in a growing season; eventually covers 34 ft. in mild climates.
-'Giant Snowflake' is more vigorous, reaching 68 in. high, 34 ft. wide in a season; its white flowers are 12 in. wide.
+Original selection (sold as 'Snowflake') has 14 inches white flowers and grows 12 inches high, spreading 12 feet in a growing season; eventually covers 34 feet in mild climates.
+'Giant Snowflake' is more vigorous, reaching 68 inches high, 34 feet wide in a season; its white flowers are 12 inches wide.
 'Snowstorm' resembles 'Giant Snowflake' but blooms more profusely and has greater heat tolerance.
 'Snowstorm Blue' and 'Snowstorm Pink' are also available.
 'Olympic Gold' has leaves splotched with yellow but is otherwise identical to 'Snowstorm' (to which it sometimes reverts).